ansible-collections/Datadog/CONTRIBUTING.md

 Rebase your changes on `master` and squash your commits whenever possible.
 This keeps history cleaner and easier to revert things.
 It also makes developers happier!

+### Code of Conduct

+This collection follows the Ansible project's [Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html).
+Please read and familiarize yourself with this document.

+### More details

+Take a look a the [Ansible Community Guide](https://docs.ansible.com/ansible/latest/community/index.html) for more details about how to contribute to Ansible.

 ## Development

 To contribute, follow the contributing guidelines above.

 ### Manual testing

-To test the roles provided by this project, you can follow the instructions in the manual tests [readme.md][tests].
+To test the roles provided by this project, you can follow the instructions in the [manual tests](https://github.com/DataDog/ansible-datadog/blob/main/manual_tests/readme.md).

 ## Author Information